 Community Health Improvement Plans (CHIP) can be used by health departments, as well as other government, education, or human service agencies, to coordinate efforts and target resources that promote health.

-Working together, community partners have created goals and strategies to support the community’s top health priorities: Access to Care, Mental Health/Substance Abuse, and Healthy Weight.
+Working together, community partners have created goals and strategies to support the community’s top health priorities: Access to Care, Mental Health/Substance Abuse, Physical Activity, and Socioeconomic Enhancements.

 You are invited to be part of this effort!

-To find out more about the partnership's most recent activites, view the annual CHIP Progress Report below.
+To find out more about the partnership's most recent activites, view the reports below.